Link Menu Expand (external link) Document Search Copy Copied

 In a production environment, the recommended deployment is to spread out the different roles/services onto different servers.
 This way we can balance the load and add more resources to specific components when needed.

-For more details check the Design chapter.
+For diagrams and details check the Design chapter.

 1. Migrate SQL Server and database(s) to a dedicated Server